TheodorAraps/NTUA-Progamming-Techniques/README.md

 # Progamming Techniques - National Technical University of Athens
-All programs requested for the lesson Programming Techniques
+All programs requested for the course Programming Techniques